francoisedumas/stimulus-trail/README.md

 ## Solving issue with Sqlite3

-If using Sqlite3 you have the next error with Heroku `Detected sqlite3 gem which is not supported on Heroku:` To solve it follow the [article here](https://devcenter.heroku.com/articles/sqlite3) or [article here](https://www.codecademy.com/articles/deploy-rails-to-heroku)
+If using Sqlite3 you have the next error with Heroku `Detected sqlite3 gem which is not supported on Heroku:` To solve it follow the [article here](https://devcenter.heroku.com/articles/sqlite3) or [DHH video](https://youtu.be/mpWFrUwAN88) (look about 29min45s) \
+Run `rails db:system:change --to=postgresql` then `bundle`

 ## Solving issue with Gemfile.lock
 I had issues with the Gemfile.lock and with the next error